vstconsulting/polemarch/doc/api.rst

 **User** can be nested into **Team**

-For add entities into another, you only need send ``[{"id": [instance_id]}, ...]`` to subpath.
+To add entities into another, you only need send ``[{"id": [instance_id]}, ...]`` to subpath.
 Also you can insert instead of data results of bulk request, inner mechanism add all entities in result to parent entity.

 .. vst_openapi:: ./api_schema.yaml